GandalfTea/market_sim/README.md

 ### How it works:

 The program runs in cycles.
-Every cycle participants have a chance trade.
+Every cycle participants have a chance to trade.

 Init: